-One or two assessors may be present in a program for approximately 3 hours.
+One or two assessors may be present in a program for 3-5 hours.
 During the observation they will use a pen and paper for note-taking, a tape measure, an instrument to test the size of small items for safety, and if needed, a gauge to measure playground surfacing depth.
 Assessors follow specific observation guidelines and all current health guidance, including washing their hands upon arrival and throughout the observation as needed.

 Assessors observe, but do not participate in children's activities, and try to be as unobtrusive as possible.
 They are there to evaluate the environment experienced by the children (e.g., physical environment, language and interactions, program structure, health, and safety).
+They may take photographs of materials or the indoor/outdoor spaces, but will be careful to avoid photographing the children.
 Your child's behavior and responses to a child care provider do not impact the assessment scores.
-Assessors collect information about enrollment overall but do not need to know children's names and will not take photos.
+Assessors collect information about enrollment overall but do not need to know children's names.
 The children are not asked any questions.
 Assessors are trained to be aware of and act appropriately with children who may have stranger anxiety.
 NCRLAP wants children to feel comfortable and we find they often forget the assessor is in the room.